jjhna/jjhna.github.io/projects/FinalProject.md

 ●	Jonathan - Will write classes associated with interactive games

 The final project came out to a video game in which you play as a musical note, as the song plays the lyrics fly across the screen with random objects.
-Your job is to avoid all the lyrics and objects in order to survive the entire song.
+Your job is to avoid all the lyrics and objects to survive the entire song.

 A video example: https://www.youtube.com/watch?v=ycJ7VrzlSDM